 Though RON McDANIEL is not a commercial fisherman, he has eaten more wild salmon than any bow-legged man alive.
 Ron lives in Northwest Arkansas and is a husband and father of three kids.
 They keep a few horses and graze some calves in order to maintain their debtor relationship with the bank.
 Ron manages the horse business for an Animal Health company and day works for Adams Cattle Company.
 As a testament to his skills, the Cowboss at the ranch said “Hiring Ron is like losing two good men!”
 Invited to Fisher Poets several years ago, he’s like a cowboy that keeps showing up at your house every year after the local rodeo to sleep on your couch.

-Ron McDaniel performs a piece for his four horses lost in a lightening strike.
+Ron McDaniel performs a piece for his favorite horse.
 Video courtesy of Brad Wartman, 2013

 Not Too Far Apart

 You prefer the Ocean, the freedom of the Sea